domenukk/strudra/README.md

 Welcome to Strudra, a way to craft Ghidra structs in python, using `ghidra_bridge`.

+It's quite convenient together with IPython, featuring tab completion, etc.
+Also, it can import, and somewhat export (try `.to_cstruct_str()`) c structs from and to Ghidra.

 ## How Studra Works

 Strudra loads all structs from the Ghidra